Officer Elections 2025-2026

 • Oversee the formation of committees and their progress, including those that are geared toward the mentoring programs.

-• Act as a liaison with other organizations and MSU.
+• Act as a liaison with other organizations, the Physics and Astronomy Department, and MSU.

 • Oversee the development and approval of the annual budget, with input from other officers and members, and secure approval from the Physics Department, FRIB, and if necessary, other sponsoring departments.